lamini-ai/lamini-ai.github.io/docs/API_v2/data.md

 #### Parameters:

 -   `model_name: string`: The name of your model
--   `data`: A dict list of datapoints available to the model all formatted in the same way.
+-   `data`: A list of dicts specifying datapoints available to the model all formatted in the same way.
 Each key in the dict must be a str, and each value must be a str, int, float, or bool.
 The dicts must have the same keys.
 In addition, `data` can also be a single dict.

 ### Response